mstoeckl/pascapalyze/README.md

 ## How it works
 The .cap files are actually zip files, containing the index `main.xml` and a directory full of data files.
-The data files contain a single array with elements 12 bytes long; the last 8 bytes of those data files can be interpreted as a 64-bit-long double.
+The data files contain a single array with elements 12 bytes long; the last 8 bytes of those elements can be interpreted as a 64-bit-long double. `main.xml` is sufficiently self-documenting that these data files can be mapped to values.

 ## Limitations
 Have only run this program on three different files; may not handle everything.